ScilifelabDataCentre/dds_web/doc/troubleshooting.md

 Check the information in the User section earlier in the document regarding this specific topic.
 If they contact us, the email is correct and it’s not an email address connected to the KI spam filter, create a card in the Jira board.
-Also create an issue in the sysadmin repository so that they can check that it’s not an issue on our cluster.

-## F. Documentation not accessible
+## F. CLI Documentation not accessible

-1. Notify the users that they can download the documentation as a PDF from [here](https://github.com/ScilifelabDataCentre/dds_cli/releases/latest/download/dds_cli_user_manual.pdf)
+1. Notify the users that they can download the CLI documentation as a PDF from [here](https://github.com/ScilifelabDataCentre/dds_cli/releases/latest/download/dds_cli_user_manual.pdf)
-2. Create an issue in the sysadmin repository.
+2. Investigate the issue, including whether it could be infrastructure-related.

 ## G. Long error message (traceback)